jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 This benchmark could be expanded in several interesting ways:

 -   Test with different embedding models (spaCy, Sentence-BERT, etc.) to validate results against OpenAI embeddings
--   Try different prompt variations to see if performance rankings remain consistent
+-   Try different prompt variations to see if performance rankings are consistent
 -   Extend to semantic diversity in paragraph-length text generation
 -   Develop more comprehensive scoring systems that account for different types of semantic relationships
 -   Create multilingual versions to test cross-language semantic understanding